ghoneycutt/puppet-module-common/README.md

 # Compatibility #

-Module is generic enough to work on any system, though the individual modules that it could potentially include could be very OS specific.
+Module is generic enough to work on any system, though the individual modules that it could potentially include could be very platform specific.

 ===